-Violence is the Foundation of All Authority
+Violence is the Foundation of All Order

 Violence is the threat, or act, of hurting, injuring, maiming, or killing, and is the way people are controlled so it is the foundation of all authority.
 This simple truth is not immediately obvious to citizens living in a peaceful society because of their private experience.
 The occasional outbursts of violence they observe are often the result of crime, which suggests to many citizens that violence is only the tool of the desperate or deluded.
 They overlook the fact that such criminals can only be arrested and brought before the courts by the use of violence.